freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 That was until an event in San Diego.
 I'll never forget the feeling of building something that won over the audience and judges to the extent that our victory felt like a foregone conclusion.

-After they announced us as the winner, I remember sneaking out the back to a parking lot and calling my grandparents.
+After they announced us as the winner, I remember sneaking out the back door to a parking lot and calling my grandparents.
 I told them that I'd finally done it.
 I'd helped build an app and craft a pitch that had won a hackathon.

 I don't know how much my grandparents understood about software development, or about hackathons.
 But they said they were proud of me.